 One of the primary issues farmers have with these chickens, though, is their broodiness.
 Although Orpingtons are known for their impressive broody behavior, Australorps are slightly different.

-Some rearers say they are average nest sitters, with some saying they aren’t known for this ability.
+Some breeders say they are average nest sitters, with some saying they aren’t known for this ability.

-That said, they have good mothering instincts, especially if they sit to term, and they’ll be likely to dote over their chicks.
+That said, they are good mothers.
+They have good mothering instincts, especially if they sit to term, and they’ll be likely to dote over their chicks.

 How Many Eggs Do Australorps Lay?

 As we explored in their history, Australorp hens are very productive egg layers.
 However, over the years, their productivity has decreased slightly, although they are still ahead of other breeds.
 Today, you can expect Australorps hens to lay approximately 250 eggs per year.